antalike/MemOS-Docs/content/en/overview/quick_start/mem_schedule.md

 | Who to schedule for? | Current user, specific role agent, or shared cross-task context |
 | What form to schedule into? | Memories are tagged with indicators such as heat, timeliness, and importance.
 The scheduler decides which to load first, which to cool down, and which to archive. |

-When using MemOS cloud services, the role of scheduling can be observed through the performance of the `searchMemories` API:
+When using MemOS cloud services, the role of scheduling can be observed through the performance of the `searchMemory` API:

 *   It quickly returns relevant memories, avoiding context breaks.